Belarus opposition leader seized on Minsk street, local media says

 With most opposition leaders jailed or out of the country, Kolesnikova was an important rallying point for protests, including mass solidarity marches of women wearing white and red, the colors of the Belarusian republican flag.

 Opposition presidential candidate Svetlana Tikhanovskaya left suddenly for Lithuania on Aug.
-12, hours after going to the Central Election Commission to lodge a protest against the result.
+12, hours after going to the Central Election Commission to lodge a protest of the result.
 Tikhanovskaya, whose husband, popular blogger Sergei Tikhanovsky remains in prison, has not detailed what happened at the commission that prompted her to leave the country.

+Tikhanovskaya confirmed the disappearances on Monday of Kolesnikova, as well as the other two members of the council.

+“The kidnapping of Maria Kolesnikova, Anton Rodnenko and Ivan Kravtsov is an attempt to disrupt the work of the Coordination Council.
+But this will not stop us,” she said.

-Veronika Tsepkalo, wife of another presidential candidate, fled Belarus shortly after the Aug.
+The third face of the opposition’s presidential campaign, Veronika Tsepkalo, wife of another presidential candidate, fled Belarus shortly after the Aug.
 9 election after receiving phone calls warning she would be arrested.
 Her husband, businessman Valery Tsepkalo who was barred from running, had fled earlier with their two sons, 10 days before the election.

 The three women, all stand-ins for their husbands or colleagues who were jailed or barred from running in last month’s presidential election, ran an electrifying campaign that won wide support.